GDPR, which took effect on 25 May 2018, brings many changes to the digital marketing landscape.

 Any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.

-One of the key elements of the concept is that you should clearly state your intentions and let people know what they are agreeing to.
+One of the key elements of the consent collection is that you should clearly state your intentions and let people know what they are agreeing to.
 Your site’s visitors need to know from the beginning that they are consenting to the processing of their personal data.
 What’s more, they should be informed of their rights concerning this agreement, that they can withdraw their decision and can correct their data, and so on.

 There are a couple of rules that you should follow when asking for consent.
 The request should be: